al2389/PostfixLiteAdmin/HOWTO.md

 Please make sure to issue the above ".database" command, otherwise the database may not be written to disk.

 In order to make sqlite database editable, its containing directory should be writable.
-Also php should has the right to write the database.
+Also php should has the right to write the database :

 	$ chown -R www-data:www-data /etc/postfix/sqlite-db
 	$ chmod 777 /etc/postfix/sqlite-db